Law Enforcement Support Office: Predecessor

 The 1944 Surplus Property Act provided for the disposal of surplus government property.
 To deal with these disposals, numerous short-lived agencies were formed, such as the Surplus War Property Administration in the Office of War Mobilization (February – October 1944); the Surplus Property Board in the Office of War Mobilization and Reconversion (October 1944 – September 1945); and the Surplus Property Administration; as well as corporations like the Petroleum Reserves Corporation and the War Assets Corporation.
 The War Assets Administration was the latest to operate and was abolished in 1949, when the Surplus Property Act was repealed.

 Establishment

 The predecessor of the 1033 Program was created in 1990 under the administration of President George H. W. Bush.
-The program was named the "1208 Program", after section 1208 of the National Defense Authorization Act for Fiscal Years 1990 and 1991, which outlined the program's use. authorized the transfer of military hardware from the DoD broadly to "federal and state agencies", but specifically "for use in counter-drug activities", as the legislation was passed in the context of the War on Drugs.
+The program was named the "1208 Program", after section 1208 of the National Defense Authorization Act for Fiscal Years 1990 and 1991, which outlined the program's use and authorized the transfer of military hardware from the DoD broadly to "federal and state agencies", but specifically "for use in counter-drug activities", as the legislation was passed in the context of the war on drugs.

 In 1995, the Law Enforcement Support Office was created within the DLA to work exclusively with law enforcement.